 How to Clean Every Part of Your Car's Interior

 Your car is basically an extension of your home, but on wheels.
 Between a morning commute and carrying around the kids, things can more than a little messy.
 If we're being honest, it's pretty incredible how quickly your car can go from pristine to looking like an outtake from an episode of Hoarders.
 Dirt, stains, dried-on mystery gunk in your cup holders—the silver lining is that at least your car is a lot smaller than your house.
 Meaning it's much easier (and faster) to clean.
-We got some expert tips on car interior cleaning that will make it easier to walk you through every step of how cleaning your car's interior.
+We got some expert tips on car interior cleaning and will walk you through every step.

 Before we get into the cup holders, car mats, and car cleaning products, let's address some general car cleaning tips that will help keep your vehicle in good shape, longer.

 - Toss the trash.
-Every single time you leave your car, so going into a store or even when you get home, throw the trash away.
+Every single time you leave your car, where you're going into a store or arriving at home, throw the trash away.
 Trash is the biggest mess maker leading to mystery odors, spills, crumbs, and stains, explains cleaning expert and author of The Cleaning Ninja Courtenay Hartford.
 Even car clutter like papers, bags, and gym or sports equipment should leave the car regularly.

 - Do a quick dusting.
 Waiting for the kids at soccer or letting your car warm up?
 Keeping a microfiber cloth or Swiffer duster in the car will let you clean up smaller messes in-between major cleans.
 Taking a minute to do that when you have time will really minimize the need for a deep clean.